shavonn/laraca-arch/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/handsomebrown/laraca-arch.svg?style=flat-square)](https://packagist.org/packages/handsomebrown/laraca-arch)
 ![GitHub Actions](https://github.com/handsomebrown/laraca-arch/actions/workflows/main.yml/badge.svg)

 The goal of this package is a _configurable_ Laravel application structure with a few niceties thrown in.

-Laraca Architect overwrites and extends Laravel Artisan commands.
-Hence, they still have all of the arguments and options artisan commands do, but use the directory structure you define in the Laraca config file.

-Caveats:

--   `make:migration` is omitted.
-You will need to use `arty:migration`.
-Why?
-This one is quite different from the others and more difficult to tinker with than I was willing to lend time to.
-It’s better just left as is.
+And I swear only tiny bits of my personal opinion made it into the default configuration. ;)

 ## Installation